Nynuphar/IDEAL-doc/docs/source/appointments.rst

 Note, how the new dates are calculated based on what was added as *Day 1* and the Appointment schedule.

-Book a single appointment - for a patient
+Plan a single appointment - for a patient
 *********************************************

 It is also possible to book a single appointment for a patient (for example, an unplanned appointment).